zakariaSenousy/AUQantO-Method/README.md

 ## Updates and Citation

 ```
-This work is currently under review.
+This work is currently under review in an academic journal.
 Please stay tuned for the method implementation.

-Please do not use the method description for any futur work until the work is published.
-Copyrights reserved.
+Please do not use the method description for any future work until the work is published.
+Copyrights reserved©.

 ```